-Sei whales in the Azores have been equipped with satellite tags, and all whales tagged during spring and early summer moved to the Labrador Sea, indicating a clear migratory corridor between these two areas (Prieto et al., 2014).
-This backed up the results of the tagging of one whale by Olsen et al. (2009) that showed the same migration route.
-However, the former results indicated no foraging behaviour while migrating until they reached the Labrador Sea, whilst the latter observed feeding behaviour along the Mid-Atlantic Ridge.
+Sei whales in the Azores have been equipped with satellite tags and all whales tagged during spring and early summer moved to the Labrador Sea.
+This indicates a clear migratory corridor between these two areas (Prieto et al., 2014).
+This supported the results of the tagging of one whale by Olsen et al. (2009) that showed the same migration route.
+However, the former results indicated no foraging behaviour during the migration until they reached the Labrador Sea, whilst the latter observed feeding behaviour along the Mid-Atlantic Ridge.
 The whale tagged by Olsen et al. (2009) also seemed to be closely associated with oceanographic features, “hitching a ride” on the ocean current conveyor belts on its way to the Labrador Sea.

 Sei whale tagging off Portugal

 Little is known regarding the stock identity of sei whales within the North Atlantic.
 Three stocks are currently recognized by the IWC:

 - Nova Scotia (including the waters off eastern USA);